valevo/AlgorithmicAestheticsPresentation/presentation.md

     hence,

-## 2.3 Simplicity and Aesthetics
+## 2.3 Simplicity in Aesthetics More Conretely

+ - examples of simplicity in art include symmetry in painting, recurring motives in music, simples harmonies in music, reduced colour schemes in painting, abstract art <br>
+   cf. the more Picasso progressed in his career, the more reduced his painting of human anatomy became

- - simplicity preference need not be absolute but may be conditioned on expressiveness ("given that I want to express X, what is the simplest way of doing so"); simplicity may be in the details or in the very basics, hence "hidden" from the viewer
+ - simplicity need not be absolute but may be conditioned on expressiveness ("given that I want to express X, what is the simplest way of doing so")

+ - simplicity may be in the details or in the very basics, hence "hidden" from the viewer <br>
+   e.g. a drawing of Donald Duck may seem rather complex but is "behind the scenes" based on very simple circular and elliptic shapes

 # 3. Simplicity and the Computer